-The MDC accepts household batteries (not car or motorcycle batteries) at its collections.
-See Page 18 for additional information about car batteries.
+The MDC accepts household batteries at its collections.
 The first step in determining what type of battery you have is simple; read the battery label.
 Rechargeable and non-alkaline batteries typically specify what type they are.

 If you are bringing your batteries to a Household HazWaste Collection, please separate them into three groups: